Published: November 15, 2023

 kubectl describe ingress ray-cluster-ingress

-10. Log Persistence
+Log Management and Persistence

-• Export logs to an external service.
+• Export logs to external services (CloudWatch, Elasticsearch, etc.)

 apiVersion: v1